petrbouchal/statnipokladna/cran-comments.md

-## Resubmission no. 2
+## Resubmission no. 3

-This is a resubmission following a previous submission for this packages.
+This is a resubmission following a previous resubmission for this packages.

 Corrections made:

-- added full URLs to 1 link in README.md
+- replaced T and F with TRUE and FALSE in whole package

-My sincere apologies for the hassle - that was an oversight on my part.
+- replaced \dontrun{} with \donttest{} in all examples

 ## Test environments